-I was admitted to the Community Counseling program in Lewis and Clark College’s Graduate School of Education and Counseling.
+I was admitted to the Community Counseling program in Lewis & Clark College’s Graduate School of Education and Counseling.
 My experience in the Counseling Psychology Department was wonderful, as was my life in Portland.
 The Lewis and Clark community challenged and nourished my professional development in so many ways.
 I continue to use knowledge/skills that I acquired in my graduate studies, and will never forget the encouragement and warmth of Lewis and Clark faculty and colleagues.
 I feel so fortunate to have found both my home and my career in Portland, Oregon.

-After receiving my Master of Arts in Counseling Psychology, Community Counseling, from Lewis and Clark College in 2001, I worked in community mental health for four years.
+After receiving my Master of Arts in Counseling Psychology, Community Counseling, from Lewis & Clark College in 2001, I worked in community mental health for four years.
 In May 2004 I began working with the Portland Dialectical Behavior Therapy Program, increasing my expertise with anxiety, depression, substance abuse, self-harm and suicidal behavior, and cementing my cognitive-behavioral theoretical orientation.

 I am now building my private practice in Southeast Portland.
 I offer both individual therapy and group therapy for adults who are struggling with the above issues, using a DBT-informed cognitive behavioral approach.